 Open Eligibility Awards

-Nominations can be made by faculty, staff, students, and alumni using the nomination form on page 19.
+Nominations can be made by faculty, staff, students, and alumni using the nomination form.
 Non-UTIA nominators must submit their own full address, work and home telephone numbers, and email address.

-The nomination packet must include the following and should not exceed 3 pages:
+The nomination packet must include the following and should not exceed three pages:

 Committee members: Dean’s office staff, Faculty, and Students